 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bartley has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bartley a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Bartley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bartley does not have a public transit system used by locals to get to and from work.

-The most common language spoken in Bartley is Polish.
-Other important languages spoken here include German/Yiddish and Italian.
+The most common language spoken in Bartley is English.
+Other important languages spoken here include Polish and German/Yiddish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Bartley, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.